johhonn/keeper-contracts/doc/contracts/AgreementStoreLibrary.md

 * address _templateId
 * bytes32[] _conditionIds

-### internal setType
+### internal setActorType

 Documentation:

 ```
-@dev setType set a mapping between actors and their types.
+@dev setActorType set a mapping between actors and their types.
 The stored type is the hash of the string format of an actor type
 (consumer, provider, verifier, publisher, curator, etc).
 @param _self is AgreementActors storage pointer